Student Work

-As an educator, I strive to create flexible, dynamic studio environments that develop concrete, value-added skills, while holding space for each student to participate, listen, reflect, understand, and explore their own unique point of view.
+As an educator, I strive to create flexible, dynamic studio environments that develop concrete, value-added skills, while holding space for each student to participate, listen, reflect, understand, and explore their own unique voice and point of view.

 Below is a collection of images that represent a wide range of student work completed in the undergraduate foundational design and architecture studios that I have taught at Mount Holyoke College, the University of Cincinnati College of Design, Architecture, Art, and Planning (DAAP), the University of Massachusetts, Amherst, and Hampshire College.